-The first one is a Media Mod.
-That most notably includes a shot gun mic, so it’s pointing directly at you – ideal for Vlogging, or any sort of holding it out, like holding it out type setup.
-It also has a 3.5 millimeter adapter in case you find that [included] shot gun mic sucks.
+The first one is Media Mod.
+That most notably includes a shotgun mic, so it’s pointing directly at you – ideal for Vlogging, or any sort of holding it out, like holding it out type setup.
+It also has a 3.5-millimetre adapter in case you find that [included] shotgun mic sucks.
 And then it has a USB-C pass-through so an additional USB-C port there, as well as having a mini HDMI because this camera itself no longer has meaning HDMI on it.

-The second mod is a flip up screen so it’s 2 inch screen that flips up off the back to allow you to see yourself.
+The second mod is a flip-up screen so it’s a 2-inch screen that flips up off the back to allow you to see yourself.
 Again holding out in front of you again really design kind off or that vlogging snare or anything where you want to hold and kind of walk and talk.

 And then thirdly there’s a new200 lumen light as well that you can add to this whole entire kit now.
 The downside here is that none of these mods are available today or anytime near today.
 GoPros talking sometime later on this year so that’s a huge disappointment there and of course as you may have realized with these new mods.

-GoPros actually taken out features from the hero 7 black that are not in the hero 8 black for example there’s no more mini HDMI port on the side of this in addition if you want to charge this on the go that kind of sucks compared the way it was in the past with that smaller door that made it really clean to keep the battery locked tight.
+GoPros actually took out features from the hero 7 black that is not in the hero 8 black, for example, there’s no more mini HDMI port on the side of this in addition if you want to charge this on the go that kind of sucks compared the way it was in the past with that smaller door that made it really clean to keep the battery locked tight.

 But you could still access that USB charging port so all in all I’m excited by the mods I think they’re really going to be cool once I get my hands on them but I’m also disappointing the fans they’ve taken some of those features away from the hero 8.